salma71/ML_app_scaffold/README.md

 * `train_pipeline.py` file dedicated to train the model, starting from downloading the dataset, split, apply pipeline...etc.

 You are free to just delete them and put all your scripts in just one file - personal preferences.

+** Please note that the `train_pipeline` is commented out until you download the dataset, fill the config file with the correct variables.** Otherwise, the `tox` command would fail because there are no variables to train.

+## Output:

+The resulted model is saved as a `.pkl` file versioned with the same version of the package.

 ------
 ## Contributing